AmanSinghal927/RAG/README.md

 6. Including table queries and data from raw_text - 73.9% recall@10
 - MRR is 0.46 (MRR criteria, partial fuzzy matches allowed only when len(pred)>=0.95*len(ground_truth)

-7. 2-stage system with reranking based on dragon, MRR is 0.65
+7. 2-stage system with reranking based on dragon, MRR is 0.65, 73.9% recall@10

+9. Along with PDF with no labels, MRR is 0.5, 70.0% recall@10

 # TODO